Search RHCG Website

 When should I get help?

-• Has pauses in their breathing or has an irregular breathing pattern or starts grunting
+• Your child has pauses in their breathing, your child has an irregular breathing pattern or your child starts grunting

-• Is under 3 months of age with a temperature of 38°C / 100.4°F or above (unless within 48 hours of vaccinations)
+• Your child is under 3 months of age with a new temperature of 38°C (100.4°F) or above (unless within 48 hours of vaccinations)

 Go to the nearest Hospital Emergency Department or phone 999

-• Has laboured/rapid breathing or they are working hard to breath – drawing in of the muscles below their lower ribs, at their neck or between their ribs (recession).
+• Your child has fast breathing, or your child is working hard to breathe – sucking in their tummy, at their neck or between their ribs (recession).

 Self care